- Cincy 513-729-9999 or NKY (859) 444-5699

 • Handling paperwork to ensure service delivery

 In addition, seniors often need the daily personal health advocacy provided by checking in on their routine, health, weight and mobility, and prescriptions.
-Assisting Hands Home Care serving Cincinnati, OH professional caregivers can help with medication reminders, providing transportation to doctors and pharmacies, and can be that companion and “check in” your senior needs.
+Assisting Hands Home Care serving Columbus, OH professional caregivers can help with medication reminders, providing transportation to doctors and pharmacies, and can be that companion and “check in” your senior needs.
 And, before we set up your home care schedule, one of our care managers does a complete assessment to make sure your loved one’s needs are met.
 Our caregivers are also trained to look for home safety hazards (CLICK to read more), another important part of keeping your elderly family members secure.

 Medication Management